BitcoinDesign/Guide/guide/daily-spending-wallet/backup-and-recovery/landing-page.md

 ## How this wallet's backup works

 This wallet prioritizes cloud backup.
 It's quicker for the user and it also safeguards them from accidental loss of their backup, which could arguably be a higher risk than actual theft.
-That's a design decision for this daily spending wallet and other apps may choose different threat models.
+That's a design decision for this daily spending wallet, which is designed for smaller amounts of money.
+Other apps may choose different threat models.

 However, some users may not feel comfortable with cloud storage.
 Perhaps they have started using the wallet so much that they now have a lot of funds on the wallet, or perhaps they have been using bitcoin for longer and feel more comfortable with a manual backup on paper.
 Regardless of the reason, this wallet accommodates this by allowing the user to create a manual backup of their private key instead of or in addition to the auto cloud backup.